MNX (TV channel)

 MNX is an Indian English language movie television channel.
 It was launched on 24 June 2016 as Movies Now 2 from The Times Group.
 On 15 July 2017, it was rebranded as MNX channel, focused on Hollywood films.

-It has exclusive content licensing from films produced or distributed by MGM and has content licensing from Universal Studios, Walt Disney Studios, Marvel Studios, 20th Century Studios, Warner Bros and Paramount Pictures.
+It has exclusive content licensing from films produced or distributed by Metro Goldwyn Mayer and has content licensing from Universal Pictures, Walt Disney Studios, Marvel Studios, 20th Century Studios, Warner Bros and Paramount Pictures.